mtth/avsc/doc/advanced.md

 Reader schema
 -------------

-Avro supports reading data written by another schema (as long as the reader' and writer's schemas are compatible).
+Avro supports reading data written by another schema (as long as the reader's and writer's schemas are compatible).
 We can do this by creating an appropriate `Resolver`: